Karina Socarrás

-Karina Socarrás Villalonga (born 28 November 1993), known simply as Karina, is a Puerto Rican footballer who plays as a forward for the Turkish Super League club 1207 Antalya and the Puerto Rico women's national team.
+Karina Socarrás Villalonga (born 28 November 1993), known simply as Karina, is a Puerto Rican footballer who plays as a forward for the Danish A-Liga club AaB and the Puerto Rico women's national team.

 Club career

 In September 2025, Socarrás moved to Turkey, and signed with 1207 Antalya to play in the Super League.

 International career

 On August 21, 2015, Socarrás scored six goals in a 12–0 win against Grenada, two days later Socarrás scored four goals in a 9–0 win against Aruba.
 On November 18, 2015, Socarrás helped Puerto Rico qualify for the 2016 Olympic Games qualifying tournament in Frisco, Texas scoring a goal against Guyana at the 2016 CONCACAF Women's Olympic Qualifying Championship qualification semi-finals.
 She represented Puerto Rico at the 2016 CONCACAF Women's Olympic Qualifying Championship.

 International goals

 Scores and results list Puerto Rico's goal tally first, score column indicates score after each Socarrás goal.